MarsBased/marsbased-website-old/_posts/2016-01-29-Looking-Back-to-2105-A-Year-Out-of-this-World.markdown

 ### The team ###

 MarsBased has grown quite a lot.
-First of all, we started 2015 with only three full-time employees and an intern.
+First of all, we started 2015 with only three full-time employees and an intern, <a href="http://marsbased.com/blog/2015/03/24/An-Internship-Out-of-This-World" title="Emilio's Internship at MarsBased" target="_blank">Emilio</a>.
 However, during 2015, the third co-founder jumped in, and we hired <a href="https://twitter.com/dvdgs88" title="David Gómez Twitter Handle" target="_blank">David</a>, <a href="https://twitter.com/xsimov" title="Xavier Simó twitter handle" target="_blank">Xavier</a>, <a href="https://twitter.com/pedrogpimenta" title="Pedro Pimenta twitter handle" target="_blank">Pedro</a> and <a href="https://twitter.com/fjsanpedro" title="Fran's twitter handle" target="_blank">Fran</a>.
 Despite this growth, we still continue being an office-less company: Pedro just moved to Mexico, Jordi works from Balaguer, Fran is permanently based in his hometown in Murcia and I keep working from European islands whenever I can, for instance.

 <img src="/images/blog/20160128soparnadal.jpg" alt="The MarsBased team as of December 2015" title="The MarsBased team as of December 2015" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>The MarsBased team as of December 2015!</small></p>
+<p class="text-center img-footer"><small>Back, left to right: Fran, Àlex, Xavi.
+Front, also left to right: Pedro, Xavier, David, Javi, Jordi.</small></p>

 Besides that, we have also been working more and more with our favourite freelancers and providers to give more and better services to our customers.
 Being a specialised dev shop has limitations as to which services can you offer.
 Luckily enough, we can count an amazing selection of professionals that can complement our Ruby on Rails & AngularJS expertise.